 In May 2009, Iceland proposed to decrease emissions by -15% relative to 1990 by 2020 and from -50 to -75% by 2050.
 In February 2010, Iceland announced that in a joint effort with the EU they would adhere to the -30% target of 1990 emissions by 2020 as part of a global agreement post-2012 provided that other developed countries commit themselves to comparable efforts and developing countries contribute according to their capabilities.

-The -15% target is conditional on keeping the current Marrakesh Accords, in particular on LULUCF and Decision 14/CP.7, which allows Iceland a special exemption for single large projects to be excluded from the base year (FCCC/KP/AWG/2009/MISC.11).
+The -15% target is conditional on keeping the current Marrakesh Accords, in particular on LULUCF and Decision 14/CP.7, which allows Iceland a special exemption for single large projects to be excluded from the base year (Republic of Iceland, 2009).

 Current trend description

-The larger part of the emissions increase already took place, between 1990 to 2007, mainly due to the expansion of heavy industry in Iceland; especially in the field of aluminium production.
+A significant increase in emissions already took place, between 1990 to 2007, mainly due to the expansion of heavy industry in Iceland; especially in the field of aluminium production.
 The economic crisis turned this trend around and there are very different expectations on how this would continue in the future.
-While the last National Communication, prepared in the middle of the economic crises, took a rather conservative approach to future economic growth, more recent data expects a resurgence of the pre-crisis trend.
+While the last National Communication, prepared in the middle of the economic crisis, took a rather conservative approach to future economic growth, more recent data expects a resurgence of the pre-crisis trend.

 Nevertheless a number of policies are in place that address emissions from all sectors.
 Iceland's energy use is characterized by a strong dominance of renewable energy sources, which cover 80% of energy use and almost all of stationary energy.
 The challenge for the future will be to remain and enhance this level with future economic expansion.